 Before beginning an intermittent fasting diet, speak with your doctor.
 They will let you know whether or not it’s safe for you.

+What you can eat during intermittent fasting?
 One of the best things about intermittent fasting diet plans is that there are no specifications or restrictions about what type of food you should eat (unless it’s the warrior diet).
 That’s not to say you should eat whatever you want.
 Fasting for 16-hours just to pig out at the local pizza buffet isn’t recommended.
-Even though there are no specifications, here are some of the foods experts recommend pairing with an intermittent fasting plan:
+Even though there are no specifications, here are some of the best food to eat during intermittent fasting experts recommend:

 - Beans and legumes